-Fentanyl analogues - designer drugs nearly identical to the original - can be manufactured and mixed with or substituted for heroin.
-Because fentanyl and its analogues are incredibly potent, accidental overdoses with lethal outcomes are an increasingly common and deadly result of illicit use.
+Fentanyl analogs - designer drugs nearly identical to the original - can be manufactured and mixed with or substituted for heroin.
+Because fentanyl and its analogs are incredibly potent, accidental overdoses and deaths are

 Fast facts on fentanyl

 Here are some key points about fentanyl.
 More detail and supporting information is in the main article.